2 Steps to Get Your Chase Overdraft Fees Waived

 Does Chase Offer Overdraft Protection Services?

 Yes!
-If, for example, you don’t have enough money in your checking account for the purchase but you have enough in savings, they’ll transfer the exact amount you need to checking.
+If, for example, you don’t have enough money in your checking account for the purchase but you have enough in savings, they’ll transfer the exact amount you need to your checking account.

 This requires you to have both a checking and a savings account with Chase, and it requires that you have enough money in your savings account to cover the cost of the transaction.